jmadflo/Predicting-Boston-Housing-Prices/README.md

 # Predicting-Boston-Housing-Prices

+- This is the first project of my Udacity Machine Learning Engineer Nanodegree journey.

 - To view my work, open the boston_housing_prices.ipynb file.
 The rest are supporting files or less readable formats of the same work.

 - As the name suggests, this project is centered on the creation of a machine learning model capable of predicting the selling prices of homes in the Boston area.